kubedb/docs/docs/guides/proxysql/reconfigure/cluster/index.md

 proxysqlopsrequest.ops.kubedb.com/update-user created
 ```

-Now wait for the ops-request to be successful.
+Now wait for the ops-request to be Successful.

 ```bash
 $ kubectl get proxysqlopsrequest -n demo